 Once you have a WARP, you will continue to benefit from the same rights to work, study, access public services and be joined by family members as you did as an EU citizen.

-UK residents who have been legally living in France for less than 5 years on 31 December 2020 can apply for a 5-year residence permit.
+UK residents who have been legally living in France for fewer than five years on 31 December 2020 can apply for a 5-year residence permit.
 Once this permit expires, they will be eligible for a 10-year permanent residence permit or even French citizenship.

 If you are a UK national who entered France before 31 December 2020 with the intention of seeking employment but has never found a job, you will be issued with a temporary residence permit valid for six months.
 You will need to show that you are looking for work and have a good chance of finding employment within the six month period.